 Use the video to gain awareness of how to explore your body and use the breath as a tool to release tension into the support of the earth, but because this practice is only 15-minutes and covers three yin postures, feel free to make this practice your own, taking one posture for much longer when feels right for you, at anytime.
 3-5 minutes per pose is ideal but can feel incredible when lengthened to 10-20 minutes!

 There are longer practices that come as part of the Holistic Liberation Program, along with other essential movement practices, support calls, and supplemental holistic practices for a fully supportive, well-rounded approach to changing stressful habits and lifestyle patterns to remedy the physical, emotional, mental, and spiritual causes and symptoms of chronic stress.

 How often can you invite deeper relaxation into your day, to listen to your body’s wisdom, to let your mind rest, to rest into this moment, to allow stress from the past or the future release into the support that is always beneath you?

-Let us know if you have any questions or feedback on how this practice supports you below, or as always, keep in touch by subscribing or joining the Holistic Liberation Facebook group where you can find more guidance.
+Let us know if you have any questions or feedback on how this practice supports you by commenting here, or as always, keep in touch by subscribing to receive more guidance directly to your inbox.